longkunxuluke/longkunxuluke.github.io/_pages/about.md

 My research is mainly about theoretical and computational chemistry.
 I develop and apply computational methods to study the effects of electrostatic environment on various chemical properties and reactions.
 I am particularly interested in the following topics:

-### 1. Ordered solvent and ionic liquids;
+### 1. Electrostatic catalysis in unusual solvent environment;

-Under some conditions, the normal solvent networks can be broken and form ordered state, this is a very interesting phenomenon.
+Achieving electrostatic catalysis in polar solvent is highly desirable, especially in some unusual solvent environment where the mean field approximation is invalid.
+For example, under some conditions, the normal solvent networks can be broken and the ordered solvent is formed, this is a very interesting phenomenon.
 In [2020JACS](https://pubs.acs.org/doi/abs/10.1021/jacs.0c05643), employing classical molecular dynamic simulations with the Drude oscillator-based polarizable force field, quantum chemical calculations, and ONIOM (DFT:semi-empirical) multiscale calculations, we investiagted the potential of ordered solvent and ionic liquids in catalysing chemical reactions.

 ![Ordered solvent and ionic liquids](/images/TOC-300dpi.png)